simon-anders/htseq/trunk/doc/tour.rst

    ...    end_included=True )

 The GFF format is, unfortunately, a not very well specified file format.
-Several standard documents exist, from different groups, and they even contradict each other in some points.
+Several standard documents exist, from different groups, which contradict each other in some points.
 Most importantly, it is unclear whether a range specified in a GFF line is supposed to include the base under the "end" position or not.
 Here, we specied the this file does include the end.
 Actually, this is the default